 • The other driver involved in the accident does not have insurance

-Additionally, when the other driver accepts a program that is usually applicable to first time offenders, you may have a valid pain and suffering claim.
+Additionally, when the other driver accepts a program that is usually applied to first-time offenders, you may have a valid pain and suffering claim.

 Review Terms before Buying a New Insurance Policy